-The error might appear for many reasons – there might be issues on the client side or on the web server and its SSL certificate.
+The error might appear for many reasons, such as there could be issues on the client side or on the web server and its SSL certificate.
 It may also mean, as the errors suggest, that the website has been compromised by hackers or scammers.
+It could mean a hacker is able to spy on your internet traffic.
 You’ll be able to fix most client side issues by trying one of the methods below.

-Sometimes all you need is to refresh the page or close and reopen the browser.
+Sometimes all you need to do is refresh the page or close and reopen the browser.
 It might be that there was something out of order when you were trying to connect or the website owner was reissuing the SSL certificate.

 Try visiting the site in incognito mode.
 It might be that your extensions are preventing the SSL connection.

 To fix it, try going to an HTTP website you trust.
 This should automatically bring up a sign-in page.
-If it doesn’t, you can also try typing 184.108.40.206 into your URL bar.
-Don’t forget: when using public WiFi, it’s essential to use a VPN as snoopers connected on the same network could steal your personal data.
+If it doesn’t, you can also try typing “126.96.36.199” into your URL bar.
+The “188.8.131.52” designation is the fastest DNS server available.
+Don’t forget: when connecting to public Wi-Fi, it’s essential to use a VPN service because snoopers connected on the same network could steal your personal data.